Birmingham Moor Street railway station: Proposed future developments

-In March 2019, further plans were revealed, including a new footbridge to link all 6 platforms with the planned HS2 station and the new platforms, ready for re-routing of services from East Midlands, South West, Worcester and Hereford to Moor Street.
+In March 2019, further plans were revealed including a new footbridge to link all six platforms with the planned HS2 station and the new platforms, ready for rerouting of services from the East Midlands, South West, Worcester and to Moor Street.

-On the 26 June 2019, plans were submitted to the Department for Transport to get funding for the £2 billion investment programme known as the Midlands Rail Hub.
+On 26 June 2019, plans were submitted to the Department for Transport to obtain funding for the £2 billion investment programme known as the Midlands Rail Hub.
 The plans included: